rohitkrai03/VideoSite/README.md

 It contains multiformated videolist for browser fallback support.
 In addition to the normal functionality of BigVideo.js, there is an auto-hide script which makes the content fades out away when you stop moving the mouse (unless you are over the playlist nav).

-Also using Modernizr&rsquo;s touch feature detection rules for how BigVideo behaves for touchscreen devices that likely do not allow autoplay is implemented.
+Also using Modernizr's touch feature detection rules for how BigVideo behaves for touchscreen devices that likely do not allow autoplay is implemented.